SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 # DefaultDrawingBackend

 `DefaultDrawingBackend` is the CPU execution backend for ImageSharp.Drawing.
-It receives one flush worth of prepared drawing commands, turns them into row-local raster work, executes that work with reusable scratch, and writes the result into a CPU destination buffer.
+It creates retained CPU scenes from prepared drawing command batches, executes those scenes with reusable scratch, and writes the result into a CPU destination buffer.

 This document explains the backend as a system rather than as a list of methods.
 The goal is to help a newcomer understand:

 - where the CPU backend fits in the canvas/backend selection model
 - what problem the CPU backend is solving
-- why the backend is organized around a flush-scoped execution plan
+- why the backend is organized around a retained row-oriented execution plan
 - what `FlushScene` means in this architecture
 - how rasterization, brush application, and layer composition fit together